-We offer tuition for all 16 papers of the Professional Qualification (F1 to F9 and P1 to P7) on a part-time basis, and most papers are offered on either a day release or afternoon-evening basis (Cardiff Campus: afternoon-evening only).
+We offer tuition for all 15 papers of the Professional Qualification (Applied Knowledge, Applied Skills and Strategic Professional papers) on a part-time basis, and some papers are offered on either a day release or afternoon-evening basis, subject to sufficient student demand.
 The course is flexibly designed to allow different study combinations at all levels.
-Students can study at either Cardiff, Newport or both campuses if they so wish.
-There are entry points for December, March (only selected papers at Cardiff) and June exams.
+There are entry points for December and June exams in September and January respectively.
 Our Professional Accounting and Finance course information brochure provides further details on part-time fees, timetables and the next available entry points.

-*Students taking the Fundamentals Level papers at Newport City campus can choose between external ACCA exams or internal, exemption awarding university exams.
-These internal exams earn exemptions from ACCA Fundamentals Level papers on a paper by paper basis, aswell as earning University of South Wales awards, a Certificate of Higher Education (Professional Accounting) on completion of 120 credits and a Diploma of Higher Education (Professional Accounting) on completion of 240 credits.
+*Students taking the Applied Knowledge and Applied Skills papers can choose between external ACCA exams or internal, exemption awarding university exams.
+These internal exams earn exemptions from ACCA's Applied Knowledge and Applied Skills papers on a paper by paper basis, as well as earning University of South Wales awards, a Certificate of Higher Education (Professional Accounting) on completion of 120 credits and a Diploma of Higher Education (Professional Accounting) on completion of 240 credits.

 The combination of the practical experience and technical expertise of our lecturing team and our excellence in teaching and learning make our ACCA course very special.

-Workshops are delivered in various combinations of morning, afternoon or evening sessions.
+Workshops are delivered in various combinations of morning, afternoon or evening sessions (session availability subject to student demand).
 Tuition occurs in weekly slots, with students attending one day per week.
-Our brochure gives details of tuition offered for December, March and June exams.
-September-December deliveries also include 2 or 3 additional whole study days and January-March deliveries include 1 additional study day.
-Students can commence studies in either September, January or March (March entry for selected Cardiff papers only).
-Please note that for our Cardiff campus, where papers are offered January to March (P1, P7) and March to June (P3, P6), workshops are held 1.30pm to 9pm.
+Our brochure gives details of tuition offered for December and June exams.
+September-December deliveries also include 1-3 additional whole study days.
+Students can commence their studies in either September or January.

 Course delivery has been designed to offer an excellent platform to learn, with knowledge built up gradually and sustainably through exam question practice which is undertaken week-on-week.
 This mode of delivery also ensures that students are not required to be absent from their work place for long periods of time.